Register file: Microarchitecture

-One copy of 8 x87 FP push down stack by default, MMX register were virtually simulated from x87 stack and require x86 register to supplying MMX instruction and aliases to exist stack.
+Processors did not have dedicated registers for MMX, and so Intel instead used the x87's push stack.
+This, however, led to the FPU being unusable while using MMX, and the processor had to run the instructions by itself.
 On P6, the instruction independently can be stored and executed in parallel in early pipeline stages before decoding into micro-operations and renaming in out-of-order execution.
 Beginning with P6, all register files do not require additional cycle to propagate the data, register files like architectural and floating point are located between code buffer and decoders, called "retire buffer", Reorder buffer and OoOE and connected within the ring bus (16 bytes).
 The register file itself still remains one x86 register file and one x87 stack and both serve as retirement storing.
 Its x86 register file was enlarged to dual-ported to increase bandwidth for result storage.
 Registers like debug/condition code/control/unnamed/flag were stripped from the main register file and placed into individual files between the micro-op ROM and instruction sequencer.
 Only inaccessible registers like the segment register are now separated from the general-purpose register file (except the instruction pointer); they are now located between the scheduler and instruction allocator, in order to facilitate register renaming and out-of-order execution.
 The x87 stack was later merged with the floating-point register file after a 128-bit XMM register debuted in Pentium III, but the XMM register file is still located separately from x86 integer register files.